 Summer Terrestrials: Hoppers, Ants, and Beetles

 By August, terrestrial fishing dominates the blackfoot river fly fishing report.
-Grasshoppers blown onto the water from bankside meadows create explosive topwater action.
+Grasshoppers blown onto the water from bankside meadows create explosive topwater action that defines summer fly fishing in Montana.
+This is the season of big foam flies and violent surface strikes.

 Fall Hatches: October Caddis and Blue Wing Olives